calbasantana/rover-challenges-arena/README.md

 **Engineering Component**

-This, and the subsequent two challenges, are considered "Competition"-style challenges.
+This, and the subsequent two challenges, are considered "competition"-style challenges.
 This means that students will compete against other teams; for two of these challenges, it will be in real time, but for the last one it will be in timed trials.

 For this specific challenge, each team places their rover at either end of the field and they are tasked with pushing a flag of the opposing team into the opposing team's base.
 Essentially, students are tasked with returning flags to the opposing team or -- as the name suggests -- giving them a gift.